-If you are struggling to figure out how to motivate your teen, these motivational Ted Talks for teens might just be the magic wand you were hoping to find.
+If you are struggling to figure out how to motivate your teen, these TED Talks might just be the magic wand you were hoping to find.

 We can all agree on one thing.
 Being a teenager is hard.
 From peer pressure to bullying, it always seems like there is something going on that can be downright destructive.
 And even though teams might seem like they’re overly confident and certain of all the answers, they more than likely need a bit of guidance and motivation as well.